cliffordp/tk-smugmug-slideshow-shortcode/readme.txt

 == Changelog ==

 *Changelog DIFFs for all versions are available at <a href="https://plugins.trac.wordpress.org/browser/tk-smugmug-slideshow-shortcode/trunk" target="_blank">WordPress SVN</a>.*

+= Version 1.7 =
+* December 21, 2020
+* Tested with WordPress 5.6
+* Update Freemius SDK from v2.2.4 to v2.4.1.
+* Added the WordPress.org "Adopt Me" tag.
+Contact me if you want to take over this plugin.
+I no longer use SmugMug.

 = Version 1.6 =
 * March 5, 2019